CoLRev-Environment/colrev/docs/source/manual/collaboration.rst

 - CoLRev relies on `colrev-hooks <https://github.com/CoLRev-Ecosystem/colrev-hooks>`_ (`pre-commit hooks <https://pre-commit.com/>`_) to enforce consistent formatting across repositories
 - CoLRev uses collaboration instructions (part of :program:`colrev status`) to encourage users to share (git push) and integrate (git pull) changes often because keeping all repositories synchronized reduces the likelihood of merge conflicts
-- CoLRev recommends that all records should be *processed* before sharing them (git push) because the metadata preparation steps can involve sorting changes (when setting record IDs) and raise git commit merges when executed in parallel.
+- CoLRev recommends that all records should be *processed* before sharing them (git push) because the metadata preparation steps can involve sorting changes (when setting record IDs) and raise git commit merges when executed in parallel

 Thereby, CoLRev implements a conservative strategy to prevent merge conflicts per default.
 This seems appropriate for most cases in which the search and preparation is completed individually and with high degrees of automation.